 Because finding a home and making an offer can be a complex process, it’s helpful to have a trained professional by your side.
-That’s where real estate agents come in.
+That’s where a real estate agent comes in handy.

 Real estate agents are licensed in negotiating sales and purchases.
+They’re also the procuring cause in real estate transactions, meaning their actions resulted in the buyer purchasing the property.
 When you buy a home, there are typically two agents involved:

 Before you can close your loan, an underwriter must approve it.
 An underwriter reviews your mortgage application, including your credit history, income and ability to repay the loan.

-As the buyer, it’s your responsibility to hire an inspector to evaluate the home you’re looking to buy.
-The inspector will perform a detailed check of the home’s construction and compile a list of anything in need of repair or replacement.
+As the buyer, it’s in your best interest to hire an inspector to evaluate the home you’re looking to purchase.
+The inspector will perform a detailed check of the home’s construction and compile a list of anything needing repair or replacement.
 This includes electrical, plumbing, and heating and cooling systems.

 The inspector will also evaluate structural components of the home such as doors, windows, walls and the roof.
-The results of the home inspection can (and should) play a part in determining the home’s final selling price.
+The home inspection results can (and should) play a part in determining the home’s final selling price.

 The inspector works directly with you, not with your lender or real estate agent.
-Make sure you request to be at the home during the inspection so any questions or concerns you may have can be addressed.
+Make sure you request to be at the property during the inspection so the inspector can address any questions or concerns you may have.

 Finally, get the inspection report in writing.
-The result of the inspection will determine whether you decrease your offer amount, ask the seller to make repairs before continuing with the sale, or back out of the sale altogether.
+The inspection results will determine whether you decrease your offer amount, ask the seller to make repairs before continuing with the sale or back out of the sale altogether.

-Before a lender decides how much you can borrow to buy a home, an appraiser will be contacted to determine the home’s value.
-While your lender will schedule the appraisal, by law, it will be conducted by a third party who has no interest in the outcome.
+Before a lender decides how much you can borrow to buy a home, an appraiser must determine the home’s value.
+While your lender will schedule the home appraisal, by law, it will be conducted by a third party who has no interest in the outcome.
 Lenders typically add the appraisal fee to the overall closing costs.